LucasZhang58/ossillate_plugin/README.md

+# ossillate_plugin
-# LSP web extension Example
+# A modification of the LSP web extension Example repository (https://github.com/LucasZhang58/vscode-extension-samples/tree/main/lsp-web-extension-sample)
 A LSP server that runs in a web extension

 ## Functionality

-This Language Server add color decorators to plain text files.
+This Language Server add color decorators to python files instead of plain text files.

-- create a plain text file
+- create a python file
-- enter text that contains colors in hex format (#rrggbb)
+- enter text that contains colors in the format (prrggbb) rather than (#rrggbb)
 - color decorators